scrabbletank/farhome-rules/rulesdoc.md

 If you move at least 2 tiles before making an attack or maneuver, add an extra wound die for the damage.

 #### Charmer
-*Requires 2 Conversation Proficiency*
+*Requires 2 Conversation proficiency*
 When rolling a Conversation challenge against a non-hostile creature you add a superior die to the roll.
 On a crit the creature treats you as a friend for the next day.

 #### Keeper of Lore
-*Requires Proficiency with Lore*
+*Requires proficiency with Lore*
 You add 2 superior dice when rolling a Lore challenge to identify a magic item.
 On crit you know if an item is cursed or not.

 #### Linguist